Indyana01/Aztec-Sequencer-Node/README.md

 # Aztec-Sequencer-Node
-A step by step guide on how to Install Aztec Network Sequencer on Aztec alpha-testnet
+A step by step guide on how to Install Aztec Network Sequencer on Aztec alpha-testnet and earn Apprentice Role.